For Exercises 55 and 56, evaluate each limit by first converting ... | Channels for Pearson+

 Limit

 A limit in calculus is the value that a function approaches as the input approaches a certain point.
-In this problem, we are interested in the behavior of the function (x⁵⁰ − 1) / (x − 1) as x approaches 1.
-Understanding limits is crucial for analyzing the behavior of functions at points where they might not be explicitly defined.
+Understanding limits is crucial for evaluating the behavior of functions at specific points, especially where direct substitution might lead to indeterminate forms like 0/0.
+Limits are foundational for defining derivatives and integrals.

 Recommended video: